openrport/openrport/docs/no14-scripts.md

 Restart Rport server and go to: `{YOUR_RPORT_ADDRESS}/api/v1/test/scripts/ui`

-Put an access token and a client id in the corresponding fields.
+Put an access token and a client ids in the corresponding fields.
 You can also provide `isPowershell`, `isSudo`, `cwd`, `timeout` parameters as described above.

 Click Open to start websocket connection.

-Put your script to the script field and click Send.
-The script text will be transmitted via Websocket protocol.
-Once the client finishes the execution it will send back the response which you'll see in the Output field.
+Put the input data in JSON format with the base64 encoded script to the input field and click Send.
+The payload will be transmitted via Websocket protocol.
+Once the clients finish the execution, they will send back the response which you'll see in the Output field.